Millionaires (group)

-Millionaires is an American electronic music group currently consisting of Melissa Marie Green.
-The group, formed in August 2007, originally consisted of Green and her sister Allison Green.
-The group are widely known for mixing heavily explicit lyrics with an electropop backing.
-Their image and lyrics generated strong controversy during their early years (mainly for using explicit words in nearly all of their songs).
-The band released three EPs, several singles—including "Stay the Night", which managed to chart for a short time in the UK, and their debut album, Tonight, released in March 2013.
-In March 2016 they released a single with producer Wade Martin titled "When I'm Single".
-Much of their music style was ground-breaking in forming the crunkcore genre, and their music has also been mentioned as one of the major influences behind the 2020 re-emergence of the hyperpop microgenre.
+Millionaires is an American electronic music group consisting of Melissa Marie Green and Meredith Hurley.
+The group, formed in August 2007, originally consisted of Green and her sister Allison Green, as well as friend Dani Artaud.
+The group mix explicit lyrics with an electropop backing.
+Their image and lyrics generated controversy during their early years.
+The band released three EPs, several singles—including "Stay the Night", which charted for a short time in the UK, and their debut album, Tonight, released in March 2013.
+In 2016, they released a single with producer Wade Martin titled "When I'm Single".

-The members are also widely known as being one of the first to become "Internet famous" (such people are now known as "influencers"), gaining huge notoriety and popularity during the "myspace era" of the mid 2000s within the emergence of social media.